Program and Agenda

 - Paul Gilding, Environmentalist and Author; Former Executive Director of Greenpeace International

-- Christianna Wood, Chair, Global Reporting Initiative
+- Christianna Wood, Chairman of the Board, Global Reporting Initiative

 Urban Climate Resiliency: High Tides and High Stakes for Businesses